unicitynetwork/execution-model-tex/execution-sdk-doc.md

 ### Versioning

 Version number at highest level of token container structure.
 No versioning inside.
 Unicity service is versioned using endpoint uri; different versions' state do not overlap.

+## Aggregation Service

+This section describes the Unicity Service, also known as the Aggregation Layer at the infrastructure level.

+### Versioning

+Different protocol versions use separate endpoint URIs and maintain independent state spaces.

+### Data

+The Unicity Service maintains a key-value store `R` where:
+- **Keys** are state identifiers: `StateId = H(publicKey, stateHash)`
+- **Values** are transaction data hashes: `transactionHash`

+The service processes certification requests `Q = (publicKey, stateHash, transactionHash, signature)` by:
+1. Verifying the digital signature
+2. Checking that the state hasn't been spent before (uniqueness)
+3. Recording the mapping if valid: `R[H(publicKey, stateHash)] ← transactionHash`
+4. Returning an inclusion proof `π` of the registered state transition (after round completion)